CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 - **mul**: This is a multiply function, it takes in two parameters to multiply.

 The expression is a nested if statement.
-It is checking if the value of varCounter variable is greater than 1.
-If it is true, it checks if the value of varCounter variable is 2.
-If it is true, it set the wait time to varWaitTime times 15.
-Remember, we had defaulted varWaitTime value to 60.
+It checks if the value of the varCounter variable is greater than 1.
+If it is true, it checks if the value of the varCounter variable is 2.
+If it is true, it sets the wait time to varWaitTime times 15.
+Remember, we had defaulted the varWaitTime value to 60.
 That would be 60*15 = 900 seconds.
-If the value of varCounter variable is not 2 (it is greater than 2, which means dataflow refresh has failed 3 times we are done iterating.
+If the value of the varCounter variable is not 2 (it is greater than 2, which means dataflow refresh has failed 3 times we are done iterating.
 We don’t have to wait anymore), wait time is set to varWaitTime * 0.
 So, to 0.
-If the value of varCounter variable is 1, then we multiply the varWaitTime * 5.
+If the value of the varCounter variable is 1, then we multiply the varWaitTime * 5.
 That would be 60*5 = 300 seconds.

 9. Select **OK**.

-    **Checkpoint**: You’re Until iterator should look like the screenshot below.
+    **Checkpoint**: You’re Until Iterator should look like the screenshot below.

     ![](../media/Lab_5.42.png)